 At midday we headed to our good friend, Niel Schoombee, for an afternoon like no other.

 While it was cold it proved to be bearable, even with the occasional snowfall during the course of the afternoon.
-With over twenty years experience in the Springbuck world, Niel treated us to the best five hours we’ve shared to date.
+With over twenty years of experience in the Springbuck world, Niel treated us to the best five hours we’ve shared to date.
 Hunting 3 Kalahari Springbuck of 15+” in the same afternoon doesn’t happen often, and most certainly won’t be topped anytime soon.

 The following morning we said our farewells to the Great Karoo.
 We had been spoilt like so many before and walked away with more memories than we had hoped for.
 The final leg of our safari lay ahead and there was still so much to look forward to.